 Consider the following tips to help avoid trouble if your landlord goes into foreclosure:

-You may still be asked to move.
-Some mortgage companies want the property vacant even if you've provided proof of a legitimate lease.
-In exchange for the renter agreeing to vacate early, they will offer money to cover your moving expenses, usually $1,000 to $2,000.
+- You may still be asked to move.
+Some mortgage companies want the property vacant even if you’ve provided proof of a legitimate lease.
+In exchange for the renter agreeing to vacate early, they may offer money to cover your moving expenses, usually $1,000 to $2,000.

 We Can Help

 If you have questions about your rights as a renter during foreclosure contact us for help or call toll free within North Carolina 1-877-5-NO-SCAM.